PawseySC/using-nimbus/_episodes/05-access-and-use-instance.md

 keypoints:
 - "You can securely log in to your Nimbus instance from Linux, Mac, Unix, or Windows, using Secured Shell (SSH)."
-start: true

 ---

 Access to an instance is achieved using a Secure SHell (SSH) connection.
-For this you need a terminal, either the native terminal app on Linux/Mac OS systems, clients like Putty or MobaXTerm on Windows systems, or even a web-based terminal.
+For this you need a terminal, either the native terminal app on Linux/Mac OS systems, clients like Windows Terminal or  MobaXTerm on Windows systems, or even a web-based terminal.

 <br>

-> ## Activity: Access an instance
-> ### Before you start
+> ## Before you start
-> There are three items to make sure you have on hand to sign into your instance:
+> There are three items you need to make sure you have on hand to sign into your instance:
 > * __Your instance’s IP address__: get this from the instance overview in the Nimbus dashboard (__Compute>Instance__)
 >
 >    ###.###.###.###